lukas-karsch/builtbylukas/src/content/blog/chrome-extension-for-maps.md

 If you have icon files (16x16, 48x48, 128x128 pixels), add them to the project directory.

-### 2. Configuring the Manifest File
+### 2. Configuring the Manifest JSON File

-The manifest.json file is the entry point of your extension.
+The `manifest.json` file is the entry point of your extension.
 Here's an example configuration:

 ```json
 {